 It’s the perfect mixture of friendly people, fantastic weather, cheap things to do, spots to surf, and of course, endless stunning beaches.

 When we first decided to visit Bali with our friends for 3 weeks, we just thought that people went there to surf, but we soon found out that the island is perfect if you are travelling as a couple or as a family as well.

-So, if you’re planning a trip to Bali soon and want to know where to stay and which spots to visit, here’s a list of the 9 best beaches in Bali.
+So, if you’re planning a trip soon and want to know where to stay in Bali and which spots to visit, here’s a list of the 9 best beaches in Bali.

 Uluwatu is the southernmost beach available to surf in Bali and is possibly the most dangerous, yet rewarding, spot to head to.